Creamy Chicken Wild Rice Soup Recipe

 - Add fresh herbs generously.

-- Add a tsp of black pepper, tbls of salt, and a tbls of garlic powder.
+- Add a teaspoon of black pepper, tbls of salt, and a tbls of garlic powder.

 - Let that sauté for a couple minutes, just to give the vegetables a head start.